dshworan/Symbic/README.md

     ...to run on the phone app ...
 Fast refresh/live reload/Metro bundler logs/Console logs in the terminal/pressing a, r, m, d, etc. to reload/debug

 # `FREE local build of apk via USB` - delete old version
-npx expo prebuild        ... creates android folder npx expo run:android     ...
+npx expo prebuild        ... creates android folder only if we add packages npx expo run:android     ...
 USE to run full android app ... `BUT delete android folder!`  (? must be installed: npx expo install expo-dev-client)

 npx expo-doctor ...
 15/15 checks passed.
 No issues detected!